-The survey sites were distributed and selected without regard to ownership to ensure an unbiased sample.
+The survey sites were distributed and selected without regard to ownership in order to ensure an unbiased sample.
 Ownership was determined after a site was located.
-Figure 5 shows the distribution of survey sites regarding ownership classes.
+Figure 5 shows the distribution of survey sites in regard to ownership classes.

 The 135 survey sites were in the following four forest ownership groups: